 - Encrypt your data carriers (hard disks, USB sticks, etc.)

 → Helps with the loss of a device.
 Bitlocker for Windows and FileVault for macOS is a good solution here.
 This can be enabled manually on a few computers or centrally managed on many devices using Sophos Device Encryption .

 - Encrypt your files

-→ Here you can find software like VeraCrypt (also free successor of Truecrypt) or Cryptomator.
-A disadvantage of the first one is that everything is stored in a container, which for many reasons is cumbersome and not very secure (e.g. only one password for all data).
+→ Here there is software like VeraCrypt (also free successor of Truecrypt) or Cryptomator.
+As a disadvantage, I see the first that everything is stored in a container, which is cumbersome for many reasons and not very secure (eg only one password for all data).
 With Cryptomator (free) this is better solved.
-Each file is encrypted with its own key (including the file name) and the files remain separate, which is better for a backup than the container solution.
-What do you get from Sophos?
-From our point of view, nothing really useful for smaller companies.
+Each file is encrypted with its own key (even the filename) and the files remain individual, which is also better for a backup than the container solution.
+What is available here from Sophos?
+For smaller companies, from our point of view, nothing really useful yet.
 Unless you want to run a Windows server with DB and AD connection.
-In this case, Sophos SafeGuard would be a good solution.
-No matter which product you use, a good encryption stands or falls with a secure password!
+In this case Sophos SafeGuard would be a good solution.
+No matter which product you use, a good encryption stands and falls with a secure password!
 But don't use the same "secure" password everywhere.

 The GDPR explicitly mentions encryption as an appropriate method for protecting data in the event of a data breach (Article 34).

 → It is always the case with protective mechanisms: they should be present, but in the best case they should never be used.
 This is exactly what happens with a backup, for example.
 But some users don't know better and click every link and respond positively to phishing emails, which can have a negative impact on IT security.
 For this reason, we have for example Sophos Phish Threat.
 This allows you to create phishing campaigns and test employees.
 Afterwards they will be trained.
 This method is intended to increase awareness that an email is not always genuine, even if it has been copied almost perfectly.